7 Amazing Science Experiments At Home

 The molecules of the liquid are bound together and when the settled pepper is touched with soap (a surfactant), the attraction of the molecules is broken, causing the pepper to move to the edges of the plate because it has nowhere to hold.
 These kinds of science experiments for class 3 kids are fun and will help them explore new topics.

 Especially to surprise children, although it also makes an impression on adults as well, this experiment allows you to create sand that does not get wet, also commonly known as magic sand.
 How cool isn’t it?
 For this you will need, in addition to sand, water, a tray or container, food color and a water resistant spray (used to waterproof boots or outdoor furniture).
 The homemade magic sand is a children’s craft that can be adapted to children of all ages.
 Both primary and infant.
-Science experiments for class 3 are available on the net which are fun and an amazing source that gives them knowledge about science.
+Science experiments at home for class 3 are available on the net which are fun and an amazing source that gives them knowledge about science.

 Vinegar and baking soda volcano